luzpaz/FreeCAD-dependencies/Downstream-Repos.md

 If not, then find the formula on github, edit the formula (auto-forks for you), make the appropriate changes (change the version number and get the sha256 (use another updated repo to get the the hash or download the program and run `sha256sum`), the submit a PR via github GUI.

+### Hyperbola
+1. Search for the package in: https://www.hyperbola.info/packages/
+2. On the package page find `Flag Package Out-of-Date` link

 ### Linuxbrew
 See Homebrew